tedtoal/XPT2046_Touchscreen_TT/README.md

 #define TFT_LED_PIN   A2
 ```

-### Create file-level variables for the touchscreen, display, and touchscreen/display map objects
+### Create file-level variables for the touchscreen, display, and touchscreen/display objects

-Before the start of function definitions in your project .ino file, define three pointer variables that point to XPT2046_Touchscreen, Adafruit_ILI9341, and TS_ILI9341_map objects.
+Before the start of function definitions in your project .ino file, define three pointer variables that point to XPT2046_Touchscreen, Adafruit_ILI9341, and TS_ILI9341 objects.
 The objects will be created in setup() and assigned to these pointer variables.
 For example:

 ```
 // Pointer to touchscreen object.
 XPT2046_Touchscreen* ts;
 // Pointer to TFT LCD display object.
 Adafruit_ILI9341* tft;
-// Pointer to touchscreen-TFT mapping object.
+// Pointer to touchscreen-TFT object.
-TS_ILI9341_map* tsmap;
+TS_ILI9341* ts_display;
 ```

 ### Initialization in setup()